/content/fplgp/us/en/northwest/help/payment-assistance.html

 Bill Payment Assistance is available

 Our advocacy partners assist us in securing federal funding to help low-income customers receive financial assistance with their electric bills.
 Various social-service organizations work to distribute the funds.
-Select from the options below to view some of the federally-funded energy-assistance programs that are offered in our service area.
+Select from the options below to view some of the federally funded energy-assistance programs offered in our service area.

 Low-Income Home Energy Assistance

-To apply for assistance please contact any of the local community agencies.
-Once approved they have the ability to make a payment directly to FPL on your behalf.
 There are household income guidelines and other criteria that need to be met to qualify for assistance.
-The local agency will help you determine if you're eligible.
+Your local agency will help you determine if you're eligible.

 *NOTE: The availability of LIHEAP assistance is not guaranteed.